 “N-no,” Cream forced herself to stutter.
 “I was just wondering… can I… put on a show?
 Over there?”
-She pointed to the table on the opposite side of the room.
+She pointed demurely to the table on the opposite side of the room.

 Scotch’s eyes widened.
 “Why, yes you may, baby!” he said eagerly.
 He turned to the other men.
 “Hey!
 Clear off the table, she’s gonna put on a show for us!”

 She looked over her shoulder, gave them all a smouldering look and then spun, calling “ICE!” just as the beat from the boombox dropped.

 The Ice spell launched from her hands and hit the lizard dead on, freezing it in place.
-Cream didn’t wait for the spell to hit; she rushed up to the ox, jumped and slammed both of her elbows downward on the top of his skull, knocking him out.
+Cream didn’t wait for the spell to hit; she rushed up to the ox, jumped and slammed both of her elbows down on the top of his skull, knocking him out.

 Recovering from their shock, the turtle and hog drew out their clubs.
 “Hey!
 What the hell was that for, ya crazy bitch?!” the turtle yelled.
 He and the hog lunged forward, trying to box in the fighter.
 Anticipating this, Cream jumped toward the wall, stepped off and aimed a kick at the turtle.
 The turtle retracted his head into his shell, sending the rabbit flying over his head and into the path of the weasel.
 He stepped aside, caught her and held her arms behind her back roughly.